Master's Thesis, Disaster Management

 - Collect necessary data/information and critically analyse, review and interpret own research in the context of existing literature.

-- As part of the thesis writing process give a short thesis presentation, highlighting research problems and questions, research objectives, methods and main findings, conclusion and possible recommendations - as well as discussing critical questions and remarks regarding the findings and conclusions.
+- Give a thesis presentation, highlighting research problems and questions, research objectives, methods and main findings, conclusion and possible recommendations - as well as discussing critical questions and remarks regarding the findings and conclusions.

 - Develop and present well-argued and referenced recommendations as to future practice(s) in a given field.